d6o/DSDownload/README.md

 # DSDownload
-It is a small library to multi-threaded downloads.
-This means that it can generate a queue and download several files simultaneously
+DSDownload is a fully featured download library with focus on performance

 ## Requirements